Eaint Myat Chal

 Eaint Myat Chal (အိမ့်မျက်ခြယ်; also spelt Eaint Myet Chal or Eaint Myat Chel) is a Burmese model and beauty pageant titleholder, who was crowned Miss Earth Myanmar 2015 and represented Myanmar at Miss Earth 2015.

 Biography

 Eaint was born on 28 April 1993 in Chaungzon, Myanmar.
-She has two brothers and one of them has down syndrome and heart disease resulting him to unable to walk.
+She has two brothers and one of them has down syndrome and heart disease resulting him to be unable to walk.
 She and her mother sell rice cakes to support her family's everyday needs.

 Eaint finished college at Dagon University with a degree in English.
 After graduating college, Eint Myet Che worked as an accountant before being a model for a well known talent agency in Yangon.

 Eint Myet Che also dreams of becoming an actress in Myanmar.
 She had a chance to get a training at Myanmar Motion Picture Organization in 2013.

 Pageantry

 Miss Golden Land Myanmar 2014

 She joined the second edition of Miss Golden Land Myanmar.
 At the end of the event, she was proclaimed as first runner up.
 The pageant was won by Ei Mon Khine who represented Myanmar at Miss Earth 2014.

 By being first runner up, she attained the title of Miss South East Asian Myanmar 2014.
 She represented her country in Bangkok and was given the Miss Photogenic award.